Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Introduction

+\emph{In this position paper}, we argue that spectral GNNs and MPNNs are fundamentally different graph learning frameworks arising from different symmetry principles.
+MPNNs are naturally defined through local permutation symmetries, whereas spectral GNNs are defined through spectral symmetries of graph operators.
+Despite this distinction, the lack of a precise and widely accepted definition of spectral GNNs has led much of the literature to adopt restrictive formulations, resulting in the rediscovery of the results discussed above.
+We argue that this obscures genuinely spectral phenomena and restricts the development of spectral architectures beyond message passing.
+To address this issue, we advocate for a general definition of spectral GNNs based on eigenprojection symmetries, under which specific choices of filters—such as linear ones—recover architectures equivalent to MPNNs (up to parametrization), while more general choices capture genuinely distinct spectral models.

-Another important point is that the two perspectives offer complementary advantages.
-MPNNs provide a natural language for discrete structure, graph isomorphism, and logical expressivity~\citep{Gro+2021,Mor+2022}.
-Spectral GNNs provide a natural language for smoothing, bottlenecks, and community structure through the eigenstructure of graph operators~\citep{cai2020note,black2023understanding,jamadandi2024spectral}.
-These are not competing descriptions but different mathematical tools on the same underlying space of graph signal operators.
+We further argue that the two perspectives offer complementary advantages.
+MPNNs provide a natural framework for studying discrete structure, graph isomorphism, and logical expressivity through tools such as the Weisfeiler--Leman hierarchy and logical formalisms~\citep{Cai+1992,barcelo2020,Gro+2021,Mar+2019,Mor+2019,Mor+2022,Xu+2018b}, whereas spectral GNNs provide principled tools for analyzing smoothing, bottlenecks, stability, transferability, and community structure through spectral properties of graph operators~\citep{Gam+2019,levie2021transferability,ruiz2023transferability,cai2020note,black2023understanding,jamadandi2024spectral}.

-\textbf{Present work} We argue that the separation between spectral GNNs and MPNNs is conceptually misleading and practically limiting.
-Our goal is to provide a unifying perspective that clarifies how these two traditions relate, where they differ, and how the field can move forward; see~\cref{fig:overview} for a high-level overview of our five positions.
-Concretely, we \begin{enumerate}[wide, labelindent=5pt] \item provide a unifying viewpoint in which both spectral GNNs and MPNNs are understood as nonlinear, permutation equivariant operators acting on graph signals, providing a common language for the two communities (see \cref{sec:P1});

-\item argue that, under natural assumptions, many widely used MPNN and spectral GNN architectures are equivalent in expressive power across large parts of their design spaces.
-Treating them as fundamentally different obscures this shared structure (see~\cref{sec:P1});
+\paragraph{Present work.} Our goal is to clarify when spectral GNNs and MPNNs are equivalent, when they differ, and how existing definitions of spectral GNNs have shaped current equivalence results.
+Concretely, we

+\begin{enumerate} \item propose a general definition of spectral GNNs based on eigenbasis symmetries, contrasting the definition of MPNNs through neighborhood permutation symmetries (see~\cref{subsec:P1});

+\item show that, under the commonly used restriction to linear spectral filters, spectral GNNs and standard MPNNs are equivalent in graph distinguishability power and, under bounded spectral assumptions, also equivalent in approximation power, while also explaining how analogous equivalences in transferability results naturally arise (see~\cref{sec:similar_expressivity});

-\item claim that each perspective is better suited to different theoretical questions.
-MPNNs are a natural framework for discrete structure and logical expressivity (see~\cref{sec:P2}).
-Spectral GNNs are natural for smoothing, handling bottlenecks, improving stability, and preserving community structure (see~\cref{sec:P3}).
-Nonetheless, their generalization behavior can be assessed with similar mathematical tools (See~\cref{sec:P4});
+\item claim that MPNNs and spectral GNNs are naturally suited to different theoretical questions, with MPNNs emphasizing discrete structure and logical expressivity and spectral GNNs emphasizing smoothing, bottlenecks, stability, and community structure (see~\cref{subsec:P3});